Bluebird and Small Cavity Nester Conservation

-Bluebird Widows, Widowers and Orphans
+Bluebird Widows, Widowers & Orphaned Nestlings

-Quick Tips: If one or both parents are definitely lost during nesting, monitor closely, provide supplemental food.
+QUICK TIPS: If one or both parents are definitely lost during nesting, monitor closely, provide supplemental food.
 In an emergency, contact a wildlife rehabber in an emergency or attempt to foster orphans into another bluebird nest with babies about the same age.
 Females can raise young without a male.

 During nesting: Unfortunately, sometimes during nesting, a male or female bluebird disappears.
 It's a tough world out there, and you may never know what happened (see Predator ID and Solutions).
 You may not even realize it happened, unless you are a backyard bluebirder who recognizes the look and behavior of individual birds (e.g., whether they come to your mealworm feeder or not), or find the dead parent.